Valenwe/Social-Network-Hululu/README.md

 ) ENGINE=InnoDB AUTO_INCREMENT=6 DEFAULT CHARSET=latin1
 ```

-Then go in its root folder, and create a new directory inside `/htdocs/`
+Then go in its root folder, and create a new directory inside `/htdocs/`, called `sn`
-After that, paste the ZIP content of the repository, and then the website will be available at `localhost/%your_directory_name%/register.php`
+After that, paste the ZIP content of the repository, and then the website will be available at `localhost/sn/register.php`

 Then, go in `/apache/conf`, and change the file `httpd.conf`:
 * Remove the '#' from `#LoadModule rewrite_module modules/mod_rewrite.so`